w9029/tank_game/README.md

 # tank_game
-A tank game wrote in JAVA during the summer of 2017 (my freshman year).
+A tank game wrote in JAVA during the summer of 2017 (at the end of my freshman year).

 ------